TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 <Binoculars>(F or Right bumper) to toggle the IH main menu

 In mission Quick Menu:
+(Must be enabled via option in IH system menu, or by editing InfQuickMenuDefs.lua)
 <Ready weapon>(Right mouse or Left Trigger) to warp to last placed usermarker
 <Fire>(Left mouse or Right Trigger) to open the menu to heli-to last usermarker (a kludge, but nessesary to activate the inter landingzone ride on heli)
 <Action>(E key or Y button) to activate TSM